ystiff/Nintendo-2.0/README.md

 </article>
 </html>
+<h2></h2>

-#Tic tac toe
+#  Tic tac toe

- """Display game instructions."""
+ Display game instructions
-    print(
-    """

     Welcome to the greatest intellectual challenge of all time: Tic-Tac-Toe This will be a showdown between your human brain and my silicon processor.
     You will make your move known by entering a number, 0 - 8.
-The number will corresponde to the board position as illustrated:
+The number will correspond to the board position as illustrated:
                       0 | 1 | 2
                       ---------
                       3 | 4 | 5
                       ---------
                       6 | 7 | 8
     Prepare yourself, human.
-The ultimate battle is about to begin. \n
+The ultimate battle is about to begin.
-    """
-    )

     Press the enter key to exit.

 #  Cube Game